firebase/friendlyeats-android/steps/index.lab.md

 The main model object in our app is a restaurant (see `model/Restaurant.java`).
 Firestore data is split into documents, collections, and subcollections.
 We will store each restaurant as a document in a top-level collection called `"restaurants"`.
 To learn more about the Firestore data model, read about documents and collections in  [the documentation](https://firebase.google.com/docs/firestore/data-model).

 For demonstration purposes, we will add functionality in the app to create ten random restaurants when we click the "Add Random Items" button in the overflow menu.
-Open the file `MainActivity.java` and fill in the `onAddItemsClicked()` method:
+Open the file `MainActivity.java` and replace the content in the `onAddItemsClicked()` method with:

 ```java
     private void onAddItemsClicked() {